-- 2).
-Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff; industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - 4).
+runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

+- Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - 4).
 Organic chemical contaminants, including synthetic and volatile organic chemicals, that are by-products of industrial processes and petroleum production, that can also come from gas stations, urban storm water runoff, agricultural application and septic systems. - 5).
 Radioactive contaminants that can be naturally-occurring or be the result of oil and gas production and mining activities.

 Groundwater from OWS wells contains manganese, a naturally occurring metal which is removed through oxidation and filtration at the OWS Treatment Plant.
-Manganese was not detected in the filter-effluent during 2020.
+Manganese was not detected in the filter-effluent during 2021.

-Lake Casitas has no urban or industrial water runoff and very few residents still live in the immediate watershed.
-There is no oil, gas or mining production in our watershed.
+Lake Casitas has no industrial water runoff and limited urban runoff as few residents still live in the immediate watershed.
+There is no oil or gas production in our watershed and one rock quarry mine is located in the indirect watershed upstream of the Robles Diversion Canal.